ArduPilot/ardupilot_wiki/common/source/docs/common-matek-uavcan-dlvr.rst

 Firmware Update
 ---------------

 Firmware may be updated in the future to include the option of MSP connectivity.
-See `here <http://www.mateksys.com/?portfolio=aspd-dlvr#tab-id-4>`_  for instructions for using the firmware update UART1 pads, or if using UAVCAN, see instructions :ref:`here <common-mp-slcan>`
+See `here <http://www.mateksys.com/?portfolio=aspd-dlvr#tab-id-4>`_  for instructions for using the firmware update UART1 pads, or if using DroneCAN, see instructions :ref:`here <common-mp-slcan>`

 Where to Buy
 ------------